lacoseismic/nshmp-haz/docs/pages/Building-&-Running.md

 ### Run in Docker

-TODO: Docker scripts currently only get models from github (XML models), so nshmp-haz run fails to parse the models (CONUS_2018 or HAWAII_2021), need to at least update `nshmp-haz/scripts/docker-functions.inc.sh`.

-TODO: Model identifiers need to be synced between here and the docker scripts (e.g. `HI-2020` vs `HAWAII_2021`).

 The *nshmp-haz* application may be run as a Docker container which mitigates the need to install Git, Java, or other dependencies besides Docker.
 A public image is available on Docker hub at [https://hub.docker.com/r/usgs/nshmp-haz](https://hub.docker.com/r/usgs/nshmp-haz)